ellipsis52/xero-partner-netmanagement.online-integration/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
->>>>>>> 34d1dd5 (Added React integration to Hyperspace)
+>>>>>>> 34d1dd5 (Added React integration to Hyperspace) look forward to this repository to continue with the building of the project of Xero Partner 2.0 : https://github.com/ellipsis52/Xero-Partner2.0